How to choose the

-A good point-and-shoot camera will give you some control over your settings, if that’s what you’re looking for.
+A good point-and-shoot camera will give you some control over your settings if that’s what you’re looking for in your travel camera.
 If you’re not interested in spending time learning your camera, no big deal—the point-and-shoot camera is designed to be used by someone straight off the couch.

 The price point is also much more approachable than some of the more serious options we’ll cover later in this guide.
-The point-and-shoot camera is smaller and less complex making it an easier pill to swallow when you throw down for a new travel camera.
+The point-and-shoot camera is smaller and less complex making it an easier pill to swallow when you throw down cash in search of the best travel camera around.

 A point-and-shoot camera is still one of the most common cameras in the world.
 The reason for this is simply ease of use.
 Just like its name suggests, it’s designed to let you simply point in the direction of what you want to take a picture of and click the shutter.
 So easy, in fact, that your 102-year-old grandmother can take photos of you at your wedding even though she still can’t seem to check her email.